McAndrew start in 1950

 McAndrew 1979 – Alastair Douglas hands over to Des Austin

 Victoria Park won in 1965 and 1966 and for the remainder of the 60’s and most of the 70’s the race was dominated by Shettleston.
 They won it in 1967, 1968, 1970, 1971, 1972, 1976, 1977 and 1979.
-There is a reason for everything and the club had been blessed with a number of really top flight athletes such as Lachie Stewart, Lawrie Spence, Alastair Blamire, Dick Wedlock and many others.
+There is a reason for everything and the club had been blessed with a number of really top flight athletes such as Lachie Stewart, Lawrie Spence, Alistair Blamire, Dick Wedlock and many others.
 The new trail lasted until the end of the century and became a classic trail with its own list of best times, racing dramas and controversies in its own right.
+(EAC won in 1974 and ESH in 1975).

 In the middle of this winning streak, there was an event that was to affect the McAndrew seriously in a few more years time.
 In 1974 the Scottish Cross Country Unions started a National 4 man Cross-Country Relay Championship to be run over two and a half miles.
 It was won that first year by the short lived Clyde Valley AAC and was probably a race whose time had come, but it had significance for the future of the McAndrew Relay.
 The winter season after the War had begun with two road relays – the Dundee Kingsway and the McAndrew – then after a week there were two cross country relays – the County Championships and the District Championships.
 Although both road relays had the top clubs and individuals competing at the sharp end, the McAndrew had the bigger field and had been in existence longer.
 It was unofficially recognised as the start of the season.
 Many clubs had their own McAndrew Trial race run either the Saturday before or the Tuesday before to help select teams.
 The Kingsway Relay had been defunct for a number of years by 1974 and October now had a format of the McAndrew on the first Saturday, the County Relay on the second Saturday followed by the District and then National Championships.
 A National Championship always has a higher priority for clubs than any other and with four races in as many weeks, runners had to decide which they were doing.
 To my mind, four short relays in consecutive weeks is not too much to ask of any endurance runner but as time passed attitudes to racing changed.
 For instance to many athlete and coaches the progression from County to District to National Relays represented a kind of natural progression in intensity.
 The National governing body however decided that having the County and National on successive weekends was to ask too much of the athletes and the Counties were run on the second Saturday which meant that the local championship had to switch to the third.
 Although the McAndrew kept its cachet for many years to come there has been a steady drop off in the number of clubs and club teams competing.
 There are other factors at work, but introducing the National Championships did the McAndrew no favours!
 The ‘Running Boom’ of the late 70’s and through the 80’s gave the race, as it did to all races of the time, a fillip in terms of numbers but it disguised the gradual decline in importance of the race.